David Neres: Benfica

 On 20 June 2022, Neres signed a five-year contract with Primeira Liga side Benfica, for a reported fee of €15.3 million.
 The net cost of the transaction was only €300,000, with both Benfica and Shakhtar settling an agreement for the latter's debt, due to the transfer of compatriot and former teammate Pedrinho, which whom Shakhtar had only paid €3 million of a total of €18 million.

 He made his debut for the club on 2 August, providing two assists to Gonçalo Ramos in the 4–1 home win over Midtjylland in the 1st leg of the 2022–23 UEFA Champions League third qualifying round.
 On 23 August, Neres scored his first goal for the club and provided an assist in the 3–0 home win over Dynamo Kyiv in the 2nd leg of the 2022–23 UEFA Champions League play-off round, helping his side qualify to the tournament.
 Seven days later, he scored his first Primeira Liga goal in a 3–2 home victory over Paços de Ferreira, reaching six goal contributions in six games.

 Napoli

-On 21 August 2024, Neres signed with Napoli in Serie A.

-On 6 October 2024 he came off the bench to score his first Napoli goal against Como.
+On 21 August 2024, Neres signed with Napoli in Serie A. Later that year, on 4 October, he came off the bench to score his first Napoli goal in a 3–1 win against Como.
+He managed to win the 2024–25 Serie A on his debut season with the club.
+On 22 December 2025, he scored a brace in a 2–0 victory over Bologna in the Supercoppa Italiana final.